 Click and Collect Can Be a Win-Win

 Retailers don’t have to accept a trade-off between providing the shopping flows that customers want and protecting against fraud.
 With Riskified, retailers can both offer the omni-channel options customers expect and avoid fraud with a 100% chargeback guarantee on all approved orders.

-If you are interested in learning more about how to optimize your fraud prevention operations during the holiday season, check out our post on the subject.
+To learn more about assessing fraud based on shipping or collection methods, read our shipping eBook.
 To see the impact Riskified can have for retailers across markets and verticals, see our success stories.
 If you have any questions, reach out to email@example.com.